 People.
 Seriously.
 Terrain is my heaven on earth.
 One of those stores where you walk in and every. single. thing. fits perfectly with your style and esthetic and vision of what look you’d like in your home.

 And your garden.

 But Dan and I were both a bit overwhelmed by the experience.

 So we came home empty-handed but with a better vision for what we want to do.
 I have notes scribbled down on a piece of paper and photos snapped on my phone.

-This weekend, the fence was finished (except for a gate) and the tiller was repaired.
+This weekend, the fence was finished (except for a gate, we bought wood fencing wholesale at cedarfencedirect.com for a good price) and the tiller was repaired.
 (Thanks to Birdy, of course.)